 Students entering in Fall (September) 2014 should submit a Course Request List to their admission counselor.
 The course schedule for 2014-2015 is available on Merlin .
 Download a Freshman Registration Guide or Transfer Registration Guide for information about how to choose classes.
 Please submit your course request list as soon as possible, as classes do fill up.

 - Make arrangements to have your official final transcripts, including any summer course work, sent to North Central before the term begins.

-- Get any necessary immunizations and complete your Medical History and Immunization Form for North Central's Wellness Center before August 1st.
+- Get any necessary immunizations and complete your Medical History and Immunization Form for North Central's Wellness Center.
 You will need your college id number to complete the forms.
 Call the Wellness Center with any questions, +1-630-637-5550.